-Here we present model results of the T-odd GTMDs numerically and concentrate on the skewness variation.
-The model parameters are taken from Ref. with proton mass $M=0.94~GeV$, diquark mass $m_D=0.98\pm 0.04~GeV$.
-In principle the mass of diquark has lower bound given by the proton mass to satisfy the condition of stable bound state proton.
+Here, we present model results of the T-odd GTMDs numerically and concentrate on the skewness variation.
+The model parameters are taken from Refs.\cite{Maji:2017bcz,Maji:2016yqo}. with proton mass $M=0.94~GeV$, diquark mass $m_D=0.98\pm 0.04~GeV$.
+In principle the mass of the diquark has a lower bound given by the proton mass to satisfy the condition of a stable bound-state proton.
 However, the upper bound of $m_D$ is restrict by the spin sum rule \cite{Chakrabarti:2024hwx}.
 The quarks are considered to be massless.